tunjan/tunjan.github.io/src/health.md

 is_draft: false
 ---

-<q>A state of complete physical, mental and social well-being and not merely yhe absence of disease and infirmity</q>
+<q>A state of complete physical, mental and social well-being and not merely the absence of disease and infirmity</q>
 <cite> World Health Organization </cite>

 {%- for item in site.data.structure.nav -%}